 CVE-2026-7381: CWE-200 Exposure of Sensitive Information to an Unauthorized Actor in MIYAGAWA Plack::Middleware::XSendfile

-CVE-2026-7381 is a vulnerability in Plack::Middleware::XSendfile for Perl that allows client-controlled path rewriting via the X-Sendfile-Type header.
-A malicious client can exploit this by setting the header to "X-Accel-Redirect" and manipulating the X-Accel-Mapping to access arbitrary files on the server.
-The middleware has some mitigations restricting regular expressions in mappings and only applies them for the "X-Accel-Redirect" type.
-This module is deprecated since version 1.
-0053 and will be removed in future Plack releases.
-No official patch or remediation guidance is currently available.
+CVE-2026-7381 is a critical vulnerability in Plack::Middleware::XSendfile for Perl that allows client-controlled path rewriting via the X-Sendfile-Type header.
+A malicious client can exploit this by setting the header to "X-Accel-Redirect" and manipulating the X-Accel-Mapping to access arbitrary files on the server behind nginx reverse proxies.
+This vulnerability exposes sensitive information to unauthorized actors.
+Plack::Middleware::XSendfile has been deprecated since version 1.0053 and will be removed in future releases.
+There is no official patch or remediation currently available.

 AI Analysis